TomLiDev/battleships/README.md

 ### Accessibility

-This site has been built to be as accessible as possible, specifically:

-- All images have alt text attributes and all links have aria labels for use by screen readers.

-- The colour scheme has been chosen to ensure a good level of contrast is maintained for text across the site.
+As a command line project there are few options to improve or consider accessibility, however care has been taken to ensure that good contrast is maintained when coloured text is used.

-- Semantic markup has been used throughout.

-- Including hover states to aid navigation.

 ## Technologies Used